michaelmp/meta2d/README.md

     rake

-You should have a large Javascript source in build/, along with a minified version, and gzipped versions of both (you will need to install gzip).
+You should have a large Javascript source in the build/ directory, along with a minified version, and gzipped versions of both (you will need to install gzip).

 You can build HTML documentation files by running:

     rake document

-This will output a single html file to doc/, which also includes a stylesheet.
+This will output a single html file to the doc/ directory.

 Development
 -----------